BrianSanderson/test_lesson/README.md

 # Cozy Bakery Franchise 01

-We are a new franchise of local favorite pastry spot, Cozy Bakery.
+We are a new franchise of local favorite breakfast spot, Cozy Bakery.
 We're just getting started, but transpency is very important to us so we are sharing all of our plans and recipes here so that you can see exactly how the magic is made.

+You can find all of our [recipes here](recipes/).